 As a composer, Nocella has had numerous commissions including the American Ballet Theater, Pennsylvania Ballet, Milwaukee Ballet, Cincinnati Ballet, Atlantic Symphony Orchestra,157th US Army Infantry Brigade, 307th Army Band, Philadelphia Composers Alliance, Pennsylvania Music Teachers Association, The Commission Project, Pennsylvania Orchestra, Cherry Hill Mayor’s Fund, John Thyhsen, Nittany Mountain Arts Festival, Stockton Chamber Players, Le Nouveau Ensemble, as well as two Philadelphia Orchestra members, Edna Phillips and Anthony Orlando.
-He has composed music under grants from such institutions as the Rockefeller Foundation, National Endowment for the Arts, Dietrich Foundation, Pennsylvania Arts Council, Penn State Dean of Arts and Architecture Fund, New Jersey Arts Council, Atlantic City Town Council, and the Swedish Heritage Foundation.
+He has composed music under grants from such as the Rockefeller Foundation, National Endowment for the Arts, Dietrich Foundation, Pennsylvania Arts Council, Penn State Dean of Arts and Architecture Fund, New Jersey Arts Council, Atlantic City Town Council, and the Swedish Heritage Foundation.
 Nocella’s music is published by E.C.
 Schirmer.
 Inc. His music is also included in the Edwin A. Fleisher Orchestral Music Collection at the Philadelphia Free Library.

 For fifteen years (1974-89) Nocella composed and arranged scores for the American Ballet Theater, Pennsylvania Ballet, Milwaukee Ballet, Cincinnati Ballet, and the Swedish State Ballet in Malmo.
-Notable choreographers for whom Peter has composed include such as Mikhail Baryshnikov, Benjamin Harkarvy, Jean-Paul Comelin, Peter Anastos, Robert Weiss, and Lar Lubovitch.
+Notable choreographers for whom Peter has composed include Mikhail Baryshnikov, Benjamin Harkarvy, Jean-Paul Comelin, Peter Anastos, Robert Weiss, and Lar Lubovitch.

 In the 1990’s Nocella composed, among other works, The Green Violinist, based on the art of Marc Chagall and Concerto for Viola and String Orchestra, premiered by acclaimed violist, Karen Dreyfus.
 During this time, he also served as Music Director of the Atlantic Symphony Orchestra and the Atlantic City Boy’s Choir.
-In 1998, he was a principal in establishing a scholarship at Temple University in memory of his teacher and mentor, Leonard Mogill.
+In 1998, Dr. Nocella was a principal in establishing a scholarship at Temple University in memory of his teacher and mentor, Leonard Mogill.

 In 2000, Nocella was commissioned by the Holy Family of Nazareth, an international religious order, to compose Missa Brevis for premier at the Vatican during a special beatification ceremony celebrated by Pope John Paul II.
 In 2001, he was commissioned by the American Swedish Historical Museum to compose Eight Candles in the Darkness in celebration of the museum’s 75th anniversary.
-In 2003, Nocella was commissioned to compose the Rose Tree Concerto by The Commissioning Project of Rochester, New York.
+In 2003, Nocella was commissioned to compose Rose Tree Concerto by The Commissioning Project of Rochester, New York.
 In 2008, he was commissioned by the Nazareth Chorale to compose Psalm 98.

-A highly regarded violist, Nocella is a founding member of the Meiravi Quartet, an ensemble devoted to giving superlative performances of the traditional and contemporary repertoire.
-Since its inception in 2010, the Meiravi Quartet has premiered his String Quartet No.1 in Blue, String QuartetNo.2 in Red, and String Quartet No.3 in Green, and String Quartet No.4, “Winter Journal”. in 2017, He completed String Quartet No.5, “Summer Journal”.
+In 2010, Nocella was a founding member of the Meiravi Quartet, an ensemble devoted to giving superlative performances of the traditional and contemporary repertoire.
+Since its inception the Meiravi Quartet has premiered his String Quartet No.1 in Blue, String Quartet No.2 in Red, String Quartet No.3 in Green, and String Quartet No.4, “Winter Journal”. in 2017, He completed String Quartet No.5, “Summer Journal”.
 More recently, he has completed Wood Odors, a setting of Walt Whitman’s poem for female choir and harp in celebration of Whitman’s bicentenary in 2019, slated to be performed at Carnegie Hall and in several Philadelphia venues.
 He is also continuing work on the opera, Grynszpan, based on events that preceded the Holocaust.